xygn99b/line-of-four/README.md

 # Line of Four

-'Connect Four' style terminal game
+WIP 'Connect Four' style terminal game

 ## Run / Install
 After cloning the repository, navigate to the root of it and run: